Richard Attenborough: Acting

 Attenborough worked prolifically in British films for the next 30 years, including in the 1950s, appearing in several successful comedies for John and Roy Boulting, such as Private's Progress (1956) and I'm All Right Jack (1959).
+In 1962, he appeared in The Dock Brief, a legal satire directed by James Hill and co-starring Peter Sellers (the second time he starred with Sellers having also appeared together in I'm All Right Jack), earning positive reviews for his performance with the BFI stating he "upstaged Sellers".
 In 1963, he appeared alongside Steve McQueen and James Garner in The Great Escape as RAF Squadron Leader Roger Bartlett ("Big X"), the head of the escape committee, based on the real-life exploits of Roger Bushell.
 It was his first appearance in a major Hollywood film blockbuster and his most successful film thus far.
 During the 1960s, he expanded his range of character roles in films such as Séance on a Wet Afternoon (1964) and Guns at Batasi (1964), for which he won the BAFTA Award for Best Actor for his portrayal of Regimental Sergeant Major Lauderdale.

 In 1965 he played Lew Moran opposite James Stewart in The Flight of the Phoenix.
 In 1967 and 1968, he won back-to-back Golden Globe Awards in the category of Best Supporting Actor, the first time for The Sand Pebbles, again co-starring Steve McQueen, and the second time for Doctor Dolittle starring Rex Harrison.
 His portrayal of the serial killer John Christie in 10 Rillington Place (1971) garnered excellent reviews.
 In 1977, he played the ruthless General Outram, again to great acclaim, in the Indian director Satyajit Ray's period piece The Chess Players.

 He took no acting roles following his appearance in Otto Preminger's version of The Human Factor (1979) until his appearance as John Hammond in Steven Spielberg's Jurassic Park (1993) and the film's sequel, The Lost World: Jurassic Park (1997).
 He starred in the remake of Miracle on 34th Street (1994) as Kris Kringle.
 Later he made occasional appearances in supporting roles, including as Sir William Cecil in the historical drama Elizabeth (1998), Jacob in Joseph and the Amazing Technicolor Dreamcoat and as "The Narrator" in the film adaptation of Spike Milligan's comedy book Puckoon (2002).
 He played the 'Old Gentleman' in the rear carriage of the train in the TV movie The Railway Children made in 2000.

 He made his only appearance in a film adaptation of Shakespeare when he played the English ambassador who announces that Rosencrantz and Guildenstern are dead at the end of Kenneth Branagh's Hamlet (1996).